wp-plugins/mail-from/readme.txt

 == Changes ==

+**0.2**
+*   Added the ability to change the sender's name the mail is coming from.
+*   The plugin will now remove invalid characters from the user name and domain name and convert to lower case when the settings are updated.

+**0.1**
-Initial release.
+*   Initial release.

 == Settings ==

 The settings for *Mail From* are very simple.
-You specify the *username* part of the email address and the *domain* part of the email address, e.g:
+You can specify the *sender name*, the *user name* part of the email address and the *domain* part of the email address, e.g:

 	`username@yourdomain.tld`

-By default the settings are set to *noreply@yourdomain.tld*, where *yourdomain.tld* is the domain or subdomain that your WordPress is installed at.
+The default settings are set to the name of your site for the sender name, and the default email address is *noreply@yourdomain.tld*, where *yourdomain.tld* is the domain or subdomain that your WordPress is installed at.

 == Screenshots ==

-1. Options to set you *Mail From* email address
+1. Options for *Mail From*

 == Known Issues ==